Azure-Samples/azure-edge-extensions-lnm-mq-isa95/README.md

 Contoso, a global manufacturing company, has implemented ISA-95 using Azure IoT Operations.
 Their architecture aligns with the ISA-95 levels:

 - **Level 5 (Global Corporation)**: Data aggregation, analysis, forecasting, and business decision-making.
-Some data from this layer, must to be available in bottom layers, like **Level 3** for immediate actions.
+Some data from this layer is made available in lower layers, like Level 3, for immediate action.
 - **Level 4 (Regional Management)**: Regional production planning and coordination.
-- **Level 2 & 3 (Site Operations)**: Azure IoT Edge devices collect and aggregate data from local sensors and machines.
-These data is stored inside the local MQ Broker.
-This data must reach the **Level 5** for business driving purposes.
+- **Levels 2 & 3 (Site Operations)**: Azure IoT Edge devices collect and aggregate data from local sensors and machines, storing it in the local MQ Broker.
+This data is also sent to Level 5 for business purposes.

-Azure IOT Operations bundles many components, like the Azure IoT MQ: aka AIO MQ features an enterprise-grade, standards-compliant MQTT Broker that is scalable, highly available and Kubernetes-native.
-It provides the messaging plane for Azure IoT Operations, enables bi-directional edge/cloud communication and powers event-driven applications at the edge.
+Azure IoT Operations includes the Azure IoT MQ, a scalable, Kubernetes-native MQTT Broker that provides the messaging plane for event-driven applications.

-Contoso Corp, will use on the Azure IoT Operations MQ as an MQTT Broker.
-Then to implement the MQTT Data duplication between MQTT Brokers in different layers, Contoso will rely on the MQTT Bridge component from AIO MQ.
+Contoso uses Azure IoT MQ as an MQTT Broker and relies on the MQTT Bridge component to duplicate MQTT data between brokers in different layers.

-Contoso Corp has an additional requirement: it has a Kafka Broker deployed in another cloud, storing business decisions that need to be applied to production lines.
-This data needs to reach Layer 2 & 3.
+Contoso has an additional requirement: a Kafka Broker in another cloud stores business decisions that need to be applied to production lines.
+This data needs to reach Layers 2 & 3.

 ## Scenario

 ### Kafka Bridging scenario

-The first part of the document covers a setup for deploying a Kafka Connector component from AIO MQ, to grab the business decisions from the Kafka Broker hosted on the second cloud.
-The Kafka Connector will make the messages available in the `enterprise/feedback` topic in L4 MQTT Broker, to be used later by the MQTT Bridge.
+A Kafka Connector component from AIO MQ grabs business decisions from the Kafka Broker and makes them available in the `enterprise/feedback` topic on the Level 4 MQTT Broker for later use by the MQTT Bridge.

 ### MQTT Bridging scenario

-The second part of the document describes a setup for deploying MQTT on L4 and L3 and briding MQTT messages between L3 and L4 brokers.
-When an MQTT client publishes a message in the `node1` topic in L3 MQTT Broker, the MQTT Bridge will duplicate the message into the `enterprise/site1/node1` in the L4 MQTT Broker.
-And when a message is inserted in the `enterprise/feedback` topic in L4 MQTT Broker, the MQTT Bridge will duplicate the message into the `incoming-feedback` in the L3 MQTT Broker.
+MQTT Bridge duplicates messages between the Level 3 and Level 4 brokers.
+When a message is published to the `node1` topic in the Level 3 MQTT Broker, it's duplicated to `enterprise/site1/node1` in the Level 4 MQTT Broker.
+Messages inserted into `enterprise/feedback` in the Level 4 broker are duplicated to `incoming-feedback` in the Level 3 broker.

 The full scenario covered in this sample is described in this sequence diagram: